jf3096/code-injector/README.md

 ## TODO List

-- [ ] only compile the when the code block changed
+- [ ] only compile when the code block changed rather than the entire file changed
 - [ ] remove the package dependency of gulp-inject

 ## License